Research Proposal Presentation

 The core of the MA degree is the formal course work and the thesis research.
 A master's thesis is the product of rather extensive scientific research and must be prepared according to an established format.
 The thesis should be of publishable quality, though professional publication is not a requirement.
 Several papers from master's theses completed in this department, however, have been published in professional journals.

-Please refer to the Geography Graduate Handbook and the Graduate Policy Manual from the Office of Graduate Studies or you can go to their website for more information and deadlines at http://www.du.edu/learn/graduates/studentresources.html.
+Please refer to the Geography Graduate Handbook by year of your program acceptance and the Graduate Policies from the Office of Graduate Studies; or you can go to their website for more information and deadlines at http://www.du.edu/learn/graduates/studentresources.html.